Neural Architectures for Amortized Bayesian Inference: Statistical Foundations and Empirical Assessments: Amortized Bayesian Inference

+From this sampled distribution, the epistemic uncertainty can be quantified by calculating the empirical variance across the $T$ predictions.

+Despite its convenience, Monte Carlo (MC) dropout has well-known limitations.
+As a variational approximation, it inherits the standard failure modes of mean-field VI: a tendency to underestimate posterior variance and an inability to represent multimodal weight distributions, both of which are constrained by the rigid Bernoulli masking.
+MC dropout is also sensitive to model capacity: in small or shallow architectures, removing a fixed fraction of units degrades predictive capacity rather than calibrating uncertainty.

-To rigorously evaluate the consistency of our neural estimator, we employ a simulation-based bootstrap procedure.
-Unlike classical bootstrapping, which resamples a single observed dataset, we leverage the generative nature of our experimental framework to assess estimator variance across repeated realizations of the data generation process.
+\paragraph{Monte Carlo Stability Analysis:} To evaluate the consistency of our neural estimator, we employ a simulation-based stability analysis.
+We leverage the generative nature of our experimental framework to assess estimator variance across repeated realizations of the data-generation process.